 Self-discovery is the process of asking oneself, “Who am I?”
-The desire to answer this question is one of the most powerful motivations for contemplative practice.
+The desire to answer this question is one of the most powerful motivations for spiritual practice.

-Despite its modern reputation as a physical and mental wellness tool, meditation is primarily a method of self-discovery.
-Health benefits can be a consequence of successful contemplation, but they do not need to be the goal.
+Despite its modern reputation as a physical and mental wellness tool, meditation is primarily a device for self-discovery.
+Health benefits can come from meditation, but they do not need to be its goal.

 What Is Self Discovery? — Exploring the Concept of Self

-As we depart from the purely physical, the concept of self becomes rich and complex.
-The “Who am I?” question branches into inquiries of purpose, role and responsibility.
+But as you depart from the view of self as that which is indicated by purely physical, quantifiable facts, the concept of self becomes rich and complex.
+Indeed, the “Who am I?” question branches into inquiries of purpose, role, and responsibility.

 Before you meditate on these aspects of self, consider which philosophical framework will best guide you on your path to self-discovery.

 You may choose any view that satisfies you, or you may invent your own.
-Perhaps Aristotle’s pursuit of virtue is appealing, or maybe Buddhism will offer the most interesting idea of spiritual purpose.
+Perhaps Aristotle’s notion that your purpose as a human is to live a virtuous life appeals to you.
+Or, maybe Buddhism’s idea that you are Buddha Nature and that your purpose is to realize yourself as such offers the most interesting view of spiritual purpose.

-Do not choose based on obligation or pressure.
-Only authentic choices will lead you to an authentic self.
-If you were raised in a religious community, you do not need to include those teachings in meditation.
+Do not choose how to look at yourself based on obligation or pressure.
+Because only authentic choices will lead you to an authentic self.

 Self-discovery should be a pleasant experience that provides both enjoyment and sustenance.

 Making a living by doing what you love, for example, can be a reward from self-discovery.
 Another potential outcome is increased creativity.
-No matter the specific result, you’ll know you’ve arrived if you feel balance and harmony in your life.
+No matter the specific result, you’ll know you’ve succeeded at finding and creating yourself when you feel balance, harmony, and deep satisfaction in your life.

-If you don’t define yourself and purpose, you will be vulnerable to oppressors.
+And, if you don’t define yourself and purpose, you will be vulnerable to oppressors, to others—stronger people—who will define it for you.
 These people know their purpose.
-But, instead of employing their power in a magnanimous way, they target and subjugate people who are not interested in self-discovery.
+But, instead of employing their power in a magnanimous way, to help others realize their own purpose, they use others, targeting and subjugating people who are not interested in self-discovery.

-If you discover your purpose through an enlightened path such as meditation, you will be able to lift up yourself and those around you.
+If you discover your purpose through an enlightening spiritual path you’ll lift up both yourself and those around you.

 This result will cause a ripple effect that inspires others to do the same.